CurrencyCloud/currencycloud-swagger/data/local/pages/integration-guides/verifying-beneficiary-account.md

-[_metadata_:menu_title]:- "Verifying a Beneficiary's Account"
+[_metadata_:menu_title]:- "Confirmation of Payee Outbound (UK)"
 [_metadata_:order]:- "10"

-# Verifying a Beneficiary's Account
+# Confirmation of Payee Outbound (UK)

 ## Introduction

-**Learn how to verify beneficiary bank account details before creating a beneficiary in order to improve customer experience and reduce misdirected payments in the UK.**
+####Learn how to verify beneficiary bank account details before creating a beneficiary in order to improve customer experience and reduce misdirected payments in the UK.

 This guide is designed to help you verify beneficiary bank account details for outbound local GBP payments, via the Verify Beneficiary our Confirmation of Payee service.
 Verifying beneficiaries helps avoid payments being sent to the wrong account and adds another layer of protection in the fight against fraud and scams.